Senserva/PatchCurated/README.md

 PatchCurated is an open patch data repository and the builder that populates it.
 It aggregates security update metadata, detection rules, supersedence chains, and CVE enrichment from **38 sources** into a single portable SQLite database — covering ~25,000+ applications across all three major platforms.

-The database is the open data layer that [PatchCured](https://github.com/patchcured) — the commercial scanner with a powerful free tier — is built on.
+The database is the open data layer that [PatchCured](https://github.com/Senserva/PatchCured) — free patch scanner for Windows, macOS, and Linux, built on [PatchCurated](https://github.com/Senserva/PatchCurated) open data, with commercial remediation tiers — is built on.
 Any tool can use the data, as long as commercial tools give attribution to this site.

 PatchCurated and PatchCured work as standalone solutions or alongside your existing patching tools — complementing products like Ivanti, SCCM, Intune, and others with open, vendor-neutral data and scanning that isn't tied to any one vendor's ecosystem.